The Impact of Market Fluctuations on Northrop Grumman Corporation's (NOC) Stock - News Heater

 Is It Worth Investing in Northrop Grumman Corporation (NYSE: NOC) Right Now?

-The price-to-earnings ratio for Northrop Grumman Corporation (NYSE: NOC) is above average at 14.30x, while the 36-month beta value is 0.52.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 2 as “overweight,” 13 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Northrop Grumman Corporation (NYSE: NOC) is above average at 14.33x, while the 36-month beta value is 0.51.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 2 as “overweight,” 13 as “hold,” and 1 as “sell.”

 Top 5 AI Stocks to Buy for 2023